joegaudet/joegaudet.github.io/_posts/2013-07-24-styling-radio-buttons.markdown

 And now for some style.

-First we position the list relatively, and hide the radio button by making transparent and positioning it absolutely.
-This hides it in the top left corner of every list item making sure the document scrolls to the properly location when the button gain focus - a pleasant bonus of this approach is it doesn't mess with your layout of the span and label.
+First we position the list relatively, and hide the radio button by making transparent and positioning it absolutely (`opacity: 0; position: absolute;`).
+This hides it in the top left corner of every list item making sure the document scrolls to the proper location when the button gain focus - a pleasant bonus of this approach is it doesn't mess with your layout of the span and label.

 {% highlight css %}